Skip to main content

 Domestic Proposed Water Rates

-To meet the projected revenue goals outlined in the Report, the District proposes a series of rate increases over the next five years.
+To meet the projected revenue goals outlined in the Report, the District proposes a series of rate adjustments over the next five years.
 The first adjustment will take effect on January 1, 2025, raising the overall water rate revenue by 10 percent for domestic water users.
 This initial rate change will also include updates to how costs are allocated among different rate structure components.
-Subsequent increases will be implemented each January 1, concluding on January 1, 2029, as detailed in Table 1.
+Subsequent adjustments will be implemented each January 1, concluding on January 1, 2029, as detailed in Table 1.
 These adjustments are necessary to ensure the District can fulfill its financial and service obligations related to the rehabilitation of the water system.

 The updated water rate cost-of-service analysis ensures that each ratepayer contributes a fair share of the service costs.
 The proposed rates will follow a similar structure to the current system, which includes a fixed monthly service charge based on the size of the water meter and a uniform rate for water usage measured in hundreds of cubic feet (HCF).